denemorhun-nava/nava-qa-interview/README.md

 ## User Interface

-Open `https://denemorhun-nava.github.io/nava-qa-interview/` in your browser to interact with the login page.
+Open [the login page](https://denemorhun-nava.github.io/nava-qa-interview/) in your browser to interact with the login page.

 ### Partial HTML